A Complete PCI DSS Compliance Guide for Mid-Sized Businesses

 How HighRadius Can Help?

-Solutions like HighRadius e-Invoicing and collections augment PCI DSS compliance and play a vital role in minimizing compliance risks through an integrated PCI DSS compliant payment gateway.
+Solutions like HighRadius EIPPand collections solutions augment PCI DSS compliance and play a vital role in minimizing compliance risks through an integrated PCI DSS compliant payment gateway.

 1. What is the latest version of PCI compliance?

-The PCI SSC introduced PCI DSS version 4.0 on March 31, 2022, replacing the prior version 3.2.1.
-A two-year transition period has been established until March 31, 2024, during which entities can choose between version 3.2.1 or version 4.0 to demonstrate PCI compliance.
-Following the retirement of version 3.2.1 on March 31, 2024, entities must adhere to version 4.0.
+The PCI Security Standards Council introduced PCI DSS version 4.0 on March 31, 2022, replacing version 3.2.1.
+A two-year transition period allows entities to choose between versions 3.2.1 and 4.0 for compliance until March 31, 2024.
+After this date, entities must adhere to version 4.0.

 2. What are the 4 levels of PCI compliance?